Custom GPTs start private by default, but sharing, connectors, workspace settings, and provider data policies determine whether they stay private.

-Privacy, however, depends on the platform settings, access controls, and whether you publish or integrate your GPT with others.
+Privacy, however, depends on the platform settings, access controls, and how the platform works, including whether you publish or integrate your GPT with others.
 That’s the straightforward answer—but it’s not the whole story.

 TL;DR